|Born||September 14th, 786|

 To this day scientists across the world have benefited from Al-Khwarizmi research on numbers and how the world works.
 Whenever we interact with computers, science, or engineering we can think of Al-Khwarizmi.

-Historians are just now starting to critically think about Al-Khwarizmi impact within history.
+Historians are just now starting to critically think about Al-Khwarizmi impact on history.
 It remains to be seen what the full extent of this Arabic mathematician is.

-However one thing is for certain.
-Upon publishing his theories the entire world began to recognize how powerful algebra and Arabic numbers were and because of this his influence ever year only grows.
+However, one thing is certain.
+Upon publishing his theories the entire world began to recognize how powerful algebra and Arabic numbers were and because of this his influence every year only grows.

 Further, you can check out some of the other articles below.